 TravelRest Travel Pillow Keeps Head Supported During Airline Flights

 Our AssessmentLois Friedland, the About.com guide to adventure travel, and a friend test the Travelrest pillow during a long drive and an economy-class international flight.
 In this detailed review, Friedland says the pillow provides good support for the head and neck and rolls up for easy storage, though she complains that air can leak out while the seal is being closed.

 The Incredible Anti Drool Inflatable Neck Pillow for Travel

 by Kathleen Crislip

-Our AssessmentIn this brief review, Kathleen Crislip describes her favorite travel pillow, the Walkabout Travel Gear Inflatable Neck Travel Pillow.
+Our AssessmentIn this brief review, Kathleen Crislip, former About.com student travel guide, discusses her favorite travel pillow, the Walkabout Travel Gear Inflatable Neck Travel Pillow.
 She calls it "good, solid and cheap."
-(Note: ConsumerSearch is owned by About.com, but the two don't share an editorial affiliation.)

 Inflatable Travel Pillow Makes for Comfort and Convenience